anatsutskiridze-afk/Community-Led-Growth-Research/PLAYBOOK.md

 **Brendan Beh** argues strongly against brand-first communities.
 He says companies that build a brand on top of grassroots communities extract value upward, give nothing back, and eventually kill the culture.
-He built AI.SEA specifically to avoid this — supporting existing communities rather than absorbing them.
+He built AI.SEA specifically to avoid this, supporting existing communities rather than absorbing them.

 **Lloyed Lobo** argues that building a strong brand IS the community strategy.
-His 13 rules include making your brand unforgettable and turning community into a cult-like following — language that implies the brand is central, not secondary.
+His 13 rules include making your brand unforgettable and turning community into a cult-like following, language that implies the brand is central, not secondary.

 **My take:** Beh is right for early-stage companies and ecosystems with existing communities.
 Lobo is right for companies building from scratch with no existing community to tap into.
-The mistake is applying Lobo's approach when Beh's situation applies — absorbing existing communities rather than earning trust within them.
+The mistake is applying Lobo's approach when Beh's situation applies. absorbing existing communities rather than earning trust within them.

 ---